simon-azike1/ProfileApp-CodVeda-1/README.md

 ProfileApp

-ProfileApp is a personal portfolio website for Simon Azike, showcasing his skills as a Front-end Developer.
+ProfileApp is a personal portfolio website for Simon Azike, showcasing my skills as a Front-end Developer.
 The website is built using HTML, CSS, and JavaScript, with a focus on responsiveness, accessibility, and user-friendly navigation.

 Features